TKDuff/Rust-Plotting-Tool/Notes.md

 * Keep them lously coupled, if one tier instance modifies another tier then they are tightly coupled.
 * Moving value from one tier to another is dealing with data outside the tear ( data from higher and lowe tier) thus keep it outide the struct.

+## 17-01-23
+As of now another fork in the road, when chunking do I include or exclude the remainder points?
+For **count** you have the logic "for every X elements added merged in chunks of Y",so in the case when X = 8, Y = 3 there is a remainder of 2
+I.E  vec =[1, 2, 3, 4, 5, 6, 7, 8] and the chunk_size = 3 results in ...
+[1, 2, 3]
+[4, 5, 6]
+[7, 8]

+For **interval** it is less specific, 'for every X unit time, merge Y chunks', however scenario above still exists

+Should I include [7,8] in the chunked vector?
+So merge [7,8] or should I move it back to the raw data vector Two merging approaches have different options:
+* **Count** : User explicity states the length for merging, they know that there is a remainder of 2 but still decide to chunk in that manner, so **should chunk remainder even if not chunk size**
+* **Interval**: User doesn't say length, only resulting chunks size.
+If user makes Y = 3 and at unit second X = 8, remainder 2 is not user specified size of 3, **thus should move it back to R.D**

+~~### Solution - Move remainder back to R.D in both scenarios ~~
+When the user says 'for every X elements, merge in chunks of Y' they explicity want chunks of 'Y'.
+If Y =3  they don't want a chunk of 2, they stated they want chunks of 3 only, thus it makes sense to push the remaining 2 to the R.D vector

+### Chane of mind - Don't move remainder back
+Logically for interval merging does not make sense to move remainder elements to higher tier they came from.
+As in, if moving all raw elements from R.D to catch all chunk every 5 seconds, that means all the elements in C.A vector older than 5 seconds and elements in R.D younger than 5 second

+If at unit time 5 the R.D vector is [1,2,3,4,5,6,7,8] then all the points in R.D are older than 5 seconds, thus it makes sense to move them to the C.A vector.
+Now if Y = 3, the remaining points of CA are [7,8].
+If I move them back to R.D then R.D would contain points older than 5 seconds, thus **breaking its rule that it contains points collected in the last 5 seconds**.
+Hence it makes sense for interval to contain the remaining chunk

+What about count?
+When the user says 'for every X elements, merge in chunks of Y' they explicity want chunks of 'Y'.
+If Y =3  they don't want a chunk of 2, they stated they want chunks of 3 only, thus it makes sense to push the remaining 2 to the R.D vector.
+### Solution for now is to include remainder chunk, the user knows there will be a remainder when they specified the treshold and size, thus they should prepare for that.

+Main goal is to keep interval and count logic the same.
+So will merge reaminder values and keep it in chunk

+### Look into
+1) **fixed size chunks** 'For every X bins added merge into chunk of Y bins' &#x2611;
+2) **fixed number of resulting chunks** 'For every X points added merge elements into chunks resulting in Y bins'

+OPtion 2 more user friendly, user knows number of resutling bins upon each merge, even if they have a varied number of points.
+In fact, only last bin will have varied number of bins, rest will have same number.
+Say X = 15 and Y = 4, so for every 15 bins merge them in a way to result in 4 bins, that means the first 3 bins are made up of 4 bins and the last contains only 3.
+So the uniformity still exists
+Option 2.
+* for count intuitive that for every X points I want Y points as a result, users knows clearly there will be a remainder
+* for interval since user never knows the number of bins, so X of a vector, counter-productive to make them specify the chunk size.
+It is impossible for them to know the right chunk size to divide evenly
+.Specifying the resulting bins every interval gives them more control, they are gauranteed the number of bins

+Since the rate at which data comes in varies, is better to go with option 1.
+Say in minute t2 obtains 1240 points then in next minute t2 only obtains 50.
+If both 1450 and 50 both represented by 4 points, then it is not consistent. **However if in both cases if chunks of 5 are used, then can see varying lengths of each t2 scaled down**, 1240 => 248 and 50 => 10

+### Make fixed size resulting bins an option later, useful when rate at which data comes in is fixed.
+Fixed resulting bins makes more sense for count, since size of X does not vary.
+In order to code and commandline consistency will go with fixed size chunks for now

+So have decied
+- Chunk size is fixed, thus number of resutling chunks varies.
+Done to maintain plot consistency when number of bins per interval varies.
+Can look into fixed resulting bins later
+- Going to keep final merged chunk even if not specified chunk size.
+So if Y = 4 and X = 15 going to just merge last 3 bins